 Technically speaking, there is not such a mind like this is business or this is private when people do Omotenashi.

 That kind of person can make a great smile from the heart instead of business-like smile.

 And secondly, to do things which even guest can not imagine sometimes.

 To offer things beyond guest’s expectation.

-These things make no money and you need to put your time but that’s not important at all, to entertain people and people enjoy staying, shopping, etc, that’s the thing, and that’s the most valuable return.
+These things make no money and you need to put your time but that’s not important at all, to entertain people and to see people enjoy staying, shopping, etc. that’s the thing, and that’s the most valuable return.

 I think Omotenashi is always thinking about others feelings with a pure heart.

 So it is not only in business but it is in private, too.